sous-chefs/rundeck/cookbooks/wt_streamingapi/README.md

 * download_url: The fullpath, including the tarball, to the system build
 * authentication_url - The base REST url for authentication (Defaults to http://ec2-174-129-84-113.compute-1.amazonaws.com/camservice)
 * java_opts - Options to start java (e.g. "-Xms2048m -Djava.net.preferIPv4Stack=true")
-* jmx_port - The jmx port to expose

 = USAGE: